graalvm/workshops/vscode-tools-for-micronaut/README.md

 * Use the code completion, `CTRL + Space`, to generate a query (`findBy`) method to return an instance of a `Country`.
 * How did you find generating query methods?
 Could anything be improved?
 Please make a note.
 * Open your controller that wraps around your repository.
 Add a `GET` method that calls the query (`findBy`) method.
 Run the application and call the new endpoint using the REST compose editor.
-* In the controller, use the code completion to add an `update` and a `delete` method. test these methods out in the REST query composer.
+* In the controller, use the code completion to add an `update` and a `delete` method.
+Test these methods in the REST query composer.
 * Add a `save` method to the controller.
 This will accept a JSON document.
 Again use the REST query composer to create a new country entity.

 ### Generate tests for your controllers